ashish-yadav11/xcwd/README.md

 How it works
 ------------
-  - Get the handle of the focused window;
+  - Get the handle of the focused window.
-  - Try to get the PID of the program using the window's attributes:
+  - Try to get the PID of the process using the window's `_NET_WM_PID`
-     - If `_NET_WM_PID` is set, xcwd just reads the value;
-     - Otherwise it reads the `_NET_WM_CLASS` and compares it to the name of all the running processes;
+  - attributes.
-  - Find the deepest child process;
+  - Find the deepest child process.
   - Print the working directory of this process to stdout.

 If one of these steps fail, xcwd prints the content of the `$HOME` variable.